gitlabhq/gitlabhq/doc/development/documentation/index.md

 - <https://gitlab.com/gitlab-org/gitlab-runner>

-If your branch contains only documentation changes, you can use [special branch names](#branch-naming) to avoid long running pipelines.
+If your branch contains only documentation changes, you can use [special branch names](#branch-naming) to avoid long-running pipelines.

 For [docs-only changes](#branch-naming), the review app is run automatically.
 For all other branches, you can use the manual `review-docs-deploy-manual` job in your merge request.
 You will need at least Maintainer permissions to be able to run it.
-In the mini pipeline graph, you should see an `>>` icon.
-Clicking on it will reveal the `review-docs-deploy-manual` job.
-Hit the play button for the job to start.
+In the mini pipeline graph, you should see a `>>` icon.
+Clicking it will reveal the `review-docs-deploy-manual` job.
+Click the play button to start the job.

 ![Manual trigger a docs build](img/manual_build_docs.png)